EQUIPP® FAQ

 - Diabetes PDC: Non-insulin Diabetes Medications (including biguanides, sulfonylureas, DPP-IV inhibitors, TZDs, GLP-1 receptor agonists/incretin mimetics, meglitinides, and SGLT2 Inhibitors) **Patients on insulin are excluded from this measure**

-- RASA PDC: Renin Angiotensin System Antagonists (including ACE inhibitors, ARBs, and Direct Renin Inhibitors)
+- RASA PDC: Renin-Angiotensin System Antagonists (including ACE inhibitors, ARBs, and Direct Renin Inhibitors)

-5. How are patients attributed to a pharmacy?
+4. How are patients attributed to a pharmacy?

-6. How do patients qualify for the adherence measures?
+5. How do patients qualify for the adherence measures?

 - The minimum requirements for a patient to be eligible for the adherence measures include:

-7. What happens when a patient has transferred to a different pharmacy?
+6. What happens when a patient has transferred to a different pharmacy?

-8. What happens when a patient has discontinued a medication?
+7. What happens when a patient has discontinued a medication?

 - For the adherence measures specifically, if a patient has already had eligible fills to qualify for a measure, they will remain attributed during the measurement period.
-The patient will not be included in the measure once they have less than 2 fills of the medication within the measurement period or qualify for an exclusion criteria.
+The patient will not be included in the measure once they have less than 2 fills of the medication within the measurement period or qualify for exclusion criteria.

-9. What if a patient pays for their prescription with cash or a discount card?
+8. What if a patient pays for their prescription with cash or a discount card?

 - The performance scores are based only on adjudicated claims.
 The performance tracked within EQUIPP® is specific to how the payer views the pharmacy’s performance.
 Therefore, prescriptions only processed through discount cards or cash are not included in the measure calculations because the payer does not have any record of the cash or discount card claim happening.

-10. What if a patient is on multiple medications within the same therapeutic category?
+9. What if a patient is on multiple medications within the same therapeutic category?

 - The 3 adherence measures assess adherence to medications within that class of therapy.
-The days marked as covered is adjusted when the quantity supplied overlaps for the same target ingredient.
+The days marked as covered are adjusted when the quantity supplied overlaps for the same target ingredient.
 This helps to account for patients who fill early.
 Additionally, coverage by only a single target medication is necessary to fulfill the criteria, which can sometimes work in the pharmacy’s favor for patients who require multiple medications, such as for diabetes.

 - What are patient outliers?